apache/trafficserver/doc/reference/api/TSHttpTxnErrorBodyBufferSet.en.rst

 `#include <ts/ts.h>`

-.. c:function:: void TSHttpTxnErrorBodyBufferSet(TSHttpTxn txnp, TSIOBufferReader body, char const* mimetype)
+.. function:: void TSHttpTxnErrorBodyBufferSet(TSHttpTxn txnp, TSIOBufferReader body, char const* mimetype)

 Description
 -----------

+This sets the body for the response to the user agent when the status is an error code.

-Note that both string arguments must be allocated with :c:func:`TSmalloc` or :c:func:`TSstrdup`.
+:arg:`mimetype` must be allocated with :func:`TSmalloc` or :func:`TSstrdup`.
 The mimetype argument is optional, if not provided it defaults to "text/html".
 Sending an emptry string would prevent setting a content type header (but that is not advised).